552020/552020/README.md

 - TypeScript
 - Tailwind

-...and a bunch of other stuff like [HTML](https://www.youtube.com/watch?v=Gj5Q-x3OrWo)!
+... and a bunch of other stuff like [HTML](https://www.youtube.com/watch?v=Gj5Q-x3OrWo)!

-I'm currently on my way to quit VS Code and embrace the VIM lifestyle: I can already exit it!
+I'm currently on my way to quit VS Code and embrace the VIM lifestyle! 😎

 **F.A.Q.**